Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: feasibility-Aware L2O for Constrained Optimization

 Hard-constrained L2O enforces strict feasibility by explicitly projecting the NN's output onto the feasible set, rather than relying on implicit violation control mechanisms such as penalty terms.
 This projection ensures that all outputs correspond to valid solutions.
 In practice, equality and inequality constraints are typically treated separately due to their distinct characteristics: equality constraints require the solution to lie exactly on constraint hypersurfaces, while inequality constraints define a half-space for solutions.
 This separation facilitates more modular projection strategies within the L2O framework.

 Building on the definition of hard-constrained L2O, two primary design strategies have been proposed in recent research.
 The first follows a post-processing paradigm, where the NN may initially produce infeasible outputs, which are then projected onto the feasible set using iterative procedures (e.g., bisection or gradient descent).
 The second strategy enforces feasibility by construction, designing the output space of the network to be bijectively and differentiably mapped onto the feasible region.
-This is typically achieved through carefully designed activation functions or measure transformation techniques, ensuring that every output corresponds to a unique and valid solution within the feasible set. \paragraph{Iterative} This class of methods adopts a two-stage strategy: the NN first generates an initial solution, which is subsequently refined through an iterative correction process to ensure feasibility.
-A representative example is the DC3 framework \cite{donti2021dc}, which integrates a differentiable correction layer into the L2O pipeline.
-By computing gradients of constraint violations via automatic differentiation, DC3 iteratively performs gradient updates on the NN output until feasibility is achieved.
-Another recent approach leverages INNs combined with spherical coordinate transformations \cite{liang2023low}, where the feasible set is mapped onto a unit hypersphere and projection is performed via binary search along radial directions.
+This is typically achieved through carefully designed activation functions or measure transformation techniques, ensuring that every output corresponds to a unique and valid solution within the feasible set. \paragraph{Iterative} {This class of methods adopts a two-stage strategy: the NN first generates an initial solution, which is subsequently refined through an iterative correction process to ensure feasibility \cite{donti2021dc,nguyen2025fsnet}.
+A representative example is the DC3 framework \cite{donti2021dc}, which integrates a differentiable correction layer into the L2O pipeline where the iterative part of Fig.~\ref{fig:methods} illustrate the pipline of DC3.} By computing gradients of constraint violations via automatic differentiation, DC3 iteratively performs gradient updates on the NN output until feasibility is achieved.
+Another recent approach constructs efficient and differentiable enforcement layers \cite{min2025hardnethardconstrainedneuralnetworks}, which guarantees feasibility with input-dependent constraints.
 The key advantage of iterative methods lies in their reliability: with sufficient correction steps, they can consistently produce feasible outputs regardless of the NN's initial estimate.
 However, since these methods primarily focus on constraint satisfaction, they may compromise performance on the original objective, particularly when the correction path diverges from the optimal trajectory.